-Since October 2008, Sea Shepherd has been paying the salaries of two crewmembers on the floating ranger station Tiburon Martillo.
+Between October 2008 and January 2011, Sea Shepherd paid the salaries of two crewmembers on the floating ranger station Tiburon Martillo.
 Their job is to keep the small armada operational that is located there.

 The Tiburon Martillo is owned by the Galapagos National Park Service (GNPS).
-Due to limited funds, the GNPS is unable to hire all the crew that is needed for their operations, which is why they asked Sea Shepherd to assist in the costs.
+Due to limited funds, the GNPS is unable to hire all the crew that is needed for their operations, which is why Sea Shepherd has been assisting with the costs.

 The station also serves as a platform from which scientific expeditions depart to study shark populations and their behavior.
 This acquired knowledge will further help protecting these magnificent animals.

-For 2010, a donation from LUSH Fresh Handmade Cosmetics is helping us to continue the support we provide to the Galapagos National Park Service.
+For 2010, a donation from LUSH Fresh Handmade Cosmetics helped us to continue the support for the Tiburon Martillo.